 For those that are not aware, the British Virgin Islands and US Virgin Islands make up what is commonly known as "The Virgin Islands."
 The BVI and USVI are very close to each other, with just over half a mile (1 km) being the closest distance.
 However, they are often compared with each other rather drastically.
 The USVI is often described as too populated and touristy, and the BVI is considered more tranquil and ideal cruising grounds.
 Before Covid-19, people chartering yachts in the Virgin Islands would often fly into St. Thomas, USVI, and then get whisked away by their yacht and crew to head straight to the BVI.
-However, with the BVI borders being closed due to Covid-19, the USVI has become a hotspot for charter yacht vacations, with travelers discovering its many little-known idyllic locations and wonderful charter itineraries.
+However, with the BVI travel restrictions due to Covid-19, the USVI has become a hotspot for charter yacht vacations, with travelers discovering its many little-known idyllic locations and wonderful charter itineraries.

 The USVI has been very proactive in implementing protocols to control the spread of Covid-19 and promote the safety and enjoyment of travelers visiting their islands.
 With a lack of cruise ships, the often too touristy ports and beaches of St. Thomas and St. Croix have become lovely places to stroll.
 The picturesque settlements are filled with intriguing culture and history to discover.
 St. Croix, USVI, has some of the most beautiful beaches in the world, with incredible diving and snorkeling.
 St. John, USVI is about 75%, National Park.
 The natural environment there is protected above and below the water's edge, boasting vast untouched mountainsides, powder-white beaches, tranquil waters, and incredible reef systems.
 And let's not forget the many little islands that offer great anchorages and beaches that are only accessible by boat.
 Here's the catch: the Crew must be American Citizens to charter in the USVI waters only due to work visa regulations.
 The Yachts and Crew in the USVI are ready to show you the adventure and freedom their cruising grounds have to offer!